server-imp/UnhideNPCs/README.md

 ## Configuration
 There is a config file at `<game folder>/addons/UnhideNPCs/config.cfg` with the following options:

 - `ForceConsole`: < true/false >
   - Forces the creation of a console window when set to true.
   - Note: If the console window is exited, then the game will exit as well.
   - Default: false

+- `AlwaysShowTarget`: < true/false >
+  - Always show the targeted character, even if it would otherwise be hidden.
+  - Default: true

 - `PlayerOwned`: < true/false >
-    - When enabled, it will also unhide player pets, clones, minis etc
+  - When enabled, player-owned NPCs (pets, clones, minis, etc.) will also be unhidden.
   - Default: false

 - `MinimumRank`: < number >
   - NPCs below this rank will not be unhidden.